blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/tinkerer.md

 ### Boxarockets
 This shoulder-mounted box contains nine rocket tubes.
-One unit of scrap will yield nine rockets, which can be crafted during a partial or full rest.
+One unit of scrap will yield nine rockets, which can be crafted by expending a stamina die over the course of one hour.
 The boxarockets has a range of 30/120 and deals 1d10+DEX fire damage on a hit.
 After firing all 9 rockets, the boxarockets requires one action to reload with new rockets.

 ### Steam Powered Tool
 This backpack steam-powered unit has multiple heads that can be replaced to function as different tools.
 The tool requires both hands.
 Once powered up, the tool remains powered for one minute.
 At the end of the duration, the tool requires one hour of maintenance to power up again.